lizloutrage/trophic_ecology_mesopelagic/README.md

 <!-- badges: end -->

-The aim of the `trophic_ecology_mesopelagic` project is to study the trophic ecology of 12 deep pelagic fish species sampled at seven different trawl depths on the continental slope of the Bay of Biscay.
+The aim of the `trophic_ecology_mesopelagic` project is to study the distribution of isotopic niches in the community of deep pelagic fish (25-1335m depth) sampled on the continental slope of the Bay of Biscay.

 ## Overview